Animal Adventure Park Update: April In Pre-Labor, Vet Calls For ‘Taco Induction’

 Although difficult to think about, amid the growing excitement toward April the giraffe’s delivery, those viewing the birthing process live on Animal Adventure Park’s YouTube giraffe cam should fully prepare themselves.
 We hope for a safe labor and delivery for both mom and baby giraffe, but there is still a need to be prepared for every situation.

 The staff at the Animal Adventure Park will only intervene if absolutely necessary.
 Even if you cannot see them in the giraffe cam, they are standing close by.
 Giraffes are known to give birth in the pre-dawn hours.
 Today’s updates tell us that active labor is not far off.
-The vet is on standby and will be available if April goes into labor over night.
+The vet is on standby and will be available if April goes into labor overnight.
 You can keep an eye on April by watching the live video player.
 Will you be watching Animal Adventure Park’s live giraffe cam on YouTube tonight?

 [Featured Image by Alessandra Tarantino/AP Images]